If you have any other questions on IFSTAL, contact your local Education Coordinator

 What sort of time commitment will IFSTAL entail?

 As much as you wish.
-The minimum engagement will be registering a very basic profile on the IFSTAL VLE to help others know who is involved.
+The minimum engagement will be registering a very basic profile on the IFSTAL portal to help others know who is involved.
 Each online unit should not take more than an hour to work through, with evening workshops running to about 1.5 hours each.
-The more a student engages, the more they will likely benefit.
+The more you engage, the more you will benefit.

 What are the likely career destinations if I participate in the IFSTAL programme?

 IFSTAL is designed to offer students not only a wide-ranging overview of food systems but also insights into many types of work where their skills will be particularly beneficial.
 Such work could include the agri-food industry, policy, development and/or NGO sectors.

 How will I be able to interact with other students at the other participating universities?